petros-d/docs/enterprise/workspace-permissions.md

 ## Invite Users

-Workspace and Deployment _Admins_ can invite and otherwise manage users both via the Astronomer UI and CLI.
+Workspace and Deployment Admins can invite and otherwise manage users both via the Astronomer UI and CLI.
 All users who have access to a Workspace must be assigned 1 of 3 Workspace roles, though deployment-level roles are not required.

 Read below for guidelines.

 ### Invite to Workspace

-The ability to invite users to an Astronomer Workspace is limited to Workspace _Admins_, who can also grant the _Admin_ role to other users.
-Workspace _Editors_ and _Viewers_ cannot invite or otherwise manage other Workspace users, though they may do so at the deployment level depending on their deployment-level role.
+The ability to invite users to an Astronomer Workspace is limited to Workspace Admins, who can also grant the Admin role to other users.
+Workspace Editors and Viewers cannot invite or otherwise manage other Workspace users, though they may do so at the deployment level depending on their deployment-level role.

-A user who creates a Workspace is automatically granted the _Admin_ role for the Workspace and has the ability to create any number of Airflow Deployments within it.
-Every Workspace must have at least 1 Workspace _Admin_.
+A user who creates a Workspace is automatically granted the Admin role for the Workspace and has the ability to create any number of Airflow Deployments within it.
+Every Workspace must have at least 1 Workspace Admin.

 #### via Astronomer UI

 To invite a user to a Workspace via the Astronomer UI, navigate to **Workspace** > **Users** > **Invite User**.

-When a Workspace _Admin_ invites a user to a Workspace in which one or more Airflow Deployments exist, they'll have the opportunity to set that user's deployment-level roles as well, though it is not required.
+When a Workspace Admin invites a user to a Workspace in which one or more Airflow Deployments exist, they'll have the opportunity to set that user's deployment-level roles as well, though it is not required.

 ![Invite Workspace User](https://assets2.astronomer.io/main/docs/astronomer-ui/invite-user-workspace.gif)

-If a Workspace Admin invites a user to a Workspace that does _not_ have any Airflow Deployments within it, the **Deployment Roles** modal above will not appear.
+If a Workspace Admin invites a user to a Workspace that has 0 Airflow Deployments, the **Deployment Roles** modal above will not appear.

 #### via Astronomer CLI